 Check out the art galleries

 Among my favorite cool things to do in Puerto Vallarta, Art Galleries have certainly a special place.
-There are so many, all scattered around the Zona Romantica and in the old Vallarta.
+There are so many, all scattered around the Zona Romantica and in the old Vallarta showcasing incredible works from local artists.
 I could get lost in them.

 Free art walking tours